monocle-h2020/camera_calibration/data_template/images/gain/README.md

-This folder contains raw *gain* images (DNG) directly from the camera.
+This folder contains gain images.

-There will be subfolders for different ISO values.
-Each ISO subfolder is further split into subfolders for different lighting conditions.

-ISO values are based on app values, not on camera values.
+Since gain is ISO speed dependent, it is recommended to separate data by ISO speed.
+Please note that the ISO speed in EXIF data may not be accurate, as shown in the SPECTACLE paper.

-The format should be as follows:
+The following format is recommended:
-.../images/gain/iso<ISO>/<name>/<filename>.<raw>
+.../images/gain/iso<ISO>/*
-where <ISO> is the ISO value, <name> can be any string identifying a dataset (e.g. lighting conditions, exposure time, timestamp, ...), <filename> are the individual filenames, and <raw> is the RAW file extension.
+where <ISO> is the ISO value, and * denotes the location of the image files.

-This folder may contain a softlink to the '../linearity' folder containing similar data for a certain ISO value.
-This softlink will follow the naming format described above.